gah-code/gilbertharocode-app/README.md

 - **Tutorials**: Share step-by-step tutorials on various programming topics.
 - **Resource Library**: Offer a collection of useful resources such as documentation, tools, and libraries.
 - **Responsive Design**: Ensure the app looks great on all devices, from desktops to mobile phones.
+- **Contentful Integration**: Seamlessly integrate with Contentful CMS to manage and deliver content dynamically.

 ## Updates